dancgnx/cgxUpgradeLog/README.md

 # note:

-The user role should be security admin or higher.
+* The user role should be security admin or higher.
+* The timestamp is at the local time zone of the one who is running the script.

 13685